MaastrichtU-CDS/tiber/README.md

 - R - the number of bootstrap replicates: 400
 - weighted_strength - threshold to select the network arcs based on the aggregated scoring: 0.2

-These configurations can be overrided using the `config` list and providing it when calling the vantage6 client.
+These configurations can be overridden using the `config` list and providing it when calling the vantage6 client.
 Additionally, it's also possible to configure other parameters:
 - val_org_id - explicitly provide the organization(s) id to use as validation.
 In case the argument isn't provided, one random organization from the collaboration will be chosen.
-In case an empty vector is provided, no validation will be perfomed and all organizations will be used for training.
+In case an empty vector is provided, no validation will be performed and all organizations will be used for training.
 - exclude - columns from the dataset to be ignore when creating and training the network

 ## Packaging the algorithm